Lenovo ThinkPad Z series: Specs, price, and everything you need to know

 Warranty services are essential and required by law to some extent.
 By default, any ThinkPad Z series laptop you buy from Lenovo will have a one-year warranty with depot and carry-in services, which is the standard for consumer electronics in the United States.

-While the ThinkPad Z series isn’t yet available to buy, we can extrapolate from other models Lenovo sells.
-You should be able to expand the warranty service to include on-site support, and also extend the length of the warranty period up to five years, so you can rest assured your laptop will stay functional for years to come.
+Just like other laptops Lenovo sells, you can expand the warranty service to include on-site support, and also extend the length of the warranty period up to five years, so you can rest assured your laptop will stay functional for years to come.
 Of course, these warranty upgrades and extensions cost extra, but it’s worth it if you want to avoid unexpected costs later on.

 Can I upgrade the RAM and storage on the ThinkPad Z series?

 Typically, business laptops tend to offer upgrade and servicing options so you can easily make repairs or improve your experience after you’ve already bought the laptop.
-However, that’s not always the case, and Lenovo hasn’t specifically mentioned anything on this front.
+However, that’s not always the case, and unfortunately, there are some limitations with the ThinkPad Z series.

 Can I replace the battery in the Lenovo ThinkPad Z series?

 Similar to RAM and storage, the battery is something you might want to replace yourself later down the line.
 Batteries wear out over time, and it can often result in you having a laptop that isn’t reliable, despite still having more than good enough performance.
 In those cases, replacing the battery can solve all your problems for a much lower cost.